hashicorp/terraform-provider-aws/website/docs/d/ssm_patch_baseline.html.markdown

     * `key` - The key for the filter.
     * `values` - The value for the filter.
 * `id` - ID of the baseline.
+* `json` - The json representation of the patchbaseline
 * `name` - Name of the baseline.
 * `description` - Description of the baseline.
 * `rejected_patches` - List of rejected patches.